 Tosha Rollins, MA, LPCI

-My practice serves children, adolescents, and adults.
-My primary focus is stress management, family crisis support & intervention, and coping skills development & application for families of children & adolescents with special needs and disabilities.
+Tosha has experience working with children, adolescents, and adults.
+Tosha's primary focus is stress management, family crisis support & intervention, and coping skills development & application for families of children & adolescents with special needs and disabilities.

 Lisa Farsht, MA, LPC, NCC, CACI

 Lisa’s experience includes five years of Pastoral Counseling and nearly six years of clinical counseling in areas of addiction, sexual abuse, sex offenders, various abuse and neglect, depression, anxiety, emotion regulation, spirituality, and sexual identity.
 Lisa’s love is adventure and wilderness therapy along with a spiritual and existential focus.

 Professional counselor Intern